 -

-This comfortable Austrian Nightjet train has two air-conditioned Comfortline sleeping-cars each with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
+This comfortable Austrian Nightjet sleeper train has two air-conditioned Comfortline sleeping-cars each with nine 1, 2 & 3-berth standard compartments with washbasin and three 1, 2 or 3-berth deluxe compartments with shower & toilet.
 There are toilets & a shower at the end of the corridor for passengers in the regular sleepers.
 The sleeping-car attendant can serve drinks, snacks & light meals from a room service menu.
 The train has a couchette car with 4 & 6 berth compartments, and an ordinary seats car.
 A light breakfast is included in sleepers & couchettes, served in your compartment.
-See the Nightjet page for a guide to on-board accommodation, travel tips, photos & video.
+See the guide to Nightjet accommodation.

 Fares start at 49.90 in 6-berth couchettes, 59.90 in 4-berth couchettes, 89.90 in a 3-bed sleeper, 109.90 in a 2-bed sleeper or 159.90 in a single-bed sleeper, all per person per berth.

-Buy tickets at www.thetrainline.com (easy to use, in plain English, in , £ or $, overseas credit cards no problem, small booking fee) or Austrian Railways www.oebb.at (in , same fares).
+Buy tickets at www.thetrainline.com (easy to use, in plain English, in , £ or $, international credit cards no problem, small booking fee) or Austrian Railways www.oebb.at (in , same fares).
 Booking opens up to 6 months ahead.
 You print your own ticket.

 Option 3, using the nightjet sleeper train from Zurich to Vienna, every day